AllanccWang/electronic_projects/LAB14_Verify_P2N2222A_Amplifier-Transistor_Switching/README.md

- # Verify P2N2222A Amplifier Transistor
+ # Verify common-emitter digital switch test on P2N2222A Amplifier Transistor
-in this practice, it implement the common-emitter digital switch test on P2N2222A Amplifier Transistor with ESP32, for the device specification and application circuit, please refer to P2N2222A datasheet.
+in this practice, it implement the common-emitter digital switch test on P2N2222A with ESP32, for the device specification and application circuit, please refer to P2N2222A datasheet.

 # Components
 * ESP32 WeMos LOLIN D32